UK preparing to send troops to Ukraine if peace deal is struck

 It comes after Donald Trump said he had spoken directly with Vladimir Putin to begin planning a meeting between the Russian leader and Ukraine’s Volodymyr Zelensky

-The UK is preparing to deploy troops to Ukraine as part of a “reassurance force” if a peace deal is reached with Russia, Downing Street has said.
+The UK is preparing to deploy troops to Ukraine as part of a “reassurance force” if a peace deal is reached with Russia – but Donald Trump has ruled out the US doing the same.

-It comes after Sir Keir Starmer co-chaired a meeting of the “coalition of the willing” on Tuesday morning, attended by more than 30 international leaders, after Monday’s talks in Washington.
+The pledge came after Sir Keir Starmer co-chaired a meeting of the “coalition of the willing” attended by more than 30 international leaders to lay out plans to meet their American counterparts to agree security guarantees for Ukraine to deter future Russian aggression.

-The meeting saw leaders discuss possible further sanctions on Russia to pile pressure on Vladimir Putin to end the war, as well as plans to meet with their US counterparts in the coming days to put in place security guarantees for Ukraine.
+The virtual meeting on Tuesday, which followed the leaders’ talks with Mr Trump and Volodymyr Zelensky in Washington on Monday, also discussed possible further sanctions on Russia to pile pressure on Vladimir Putin to end the war.

-Leaders are currently trying to nail down specifics of what US security guarantees will look like, with talks expected on this as soon as Tuesday.
+But questions remain about how genuine the Russian leader is about wanting to find a peace after three and a half years of devastating conflict.
+Just hours after the meeting, Moscow launched its largest aerial attack in a month, firing 270 drones and 10 missiles at central Ukraine.

-But while Donald Trump has said the US is willing to help with aspects of security for Ukraine, such as through air support, he has ruled out putting US boots on the ground.
+And while the US president is pushing for the first face-to-face meeting between the Russian and Ukrainian presidents in six years, Putin’s reported initial suggestion of Moscow for the venue was quickly rejected by Kyiv.

-Ukrainian President Volodymyr Zelensky has hailed the promise to provide guarantees as "a major step forward," adding that the plans would be "formalised on paper within the next week to 10 days".
+European leaders are now trying to nail down the specifics of what any US security guarantees will look like.
+While President Trump has said the US would be willing to help with some aspects, such as providing air support, he has ruled out putting US boots on the ground or allowing Ukraine to join Nato.

-The prime minister was one of several European leaders, including French President Emmanuel Macron and Nato Secretary General Mark Rutte, who travelled to Washington on Monday as Mr Zelensky held talks with the US President.
+Mr Trump's envoy, Steve Witkoff, suggested over the weekend that measures similar to Nato’s article five mutual defence provision – which considers an attack on one member to be an attack on all – could be offered by the US without Kyiv joining the alliance.

-Following the talks, Mr Trump said he had spoken directly with Vladimir Putin to begin planning a meeting between the Russian leader and Mr Zelensky, which will then be followed by a three-way meeting with him.
+President Zelensky has hailed the promise to provide guarantees as "a major step forward", adding that the plans would be "formalised on paper within the next week to 10 days".

 Speaking to the BBC, Sir Keir said this week had seen a “real significant breakthrough” on ending the war in Ukraine, saying Monday’s talks showed that “we have moved forward”.